injeyhwang/mta_rest_api/README.md

 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO mta_admin;
 ```

-## [Optional] Download the latest regular GTFS static file
+## Download the latest regular GTFS static file
-If you'd like to use the latest regular GTFS Static data, you can go to [https://www.mta.info/developers](https://www.mta.info/developers) and download, unzip, and replace the `gtfs_subway` file into `app/db/` directory.
+If you'd like to use the latest regular GTFS Static data, you can go to
+[https://www.mta.info/developers](https://www.mta.info/developers) and download, unzip, and replace
+the `gtfs_subway` file into `app/db/` directory.

-> Regular GTFS: This file represents the "normal" subway schedule and does not include most temporary service changes, though some long term service changes may be included.
-It is typically updated a few times a year.
+> Regular GTFS: This file represents the "normal" subway schedule and does not include temporary
+> service changes, though some long term service changes may be included.
+It is typically updated
+> a few times a year.

 **Regular GTFS Static downloaded date: 04/24/2025**